Gallagher Stadium

-Gallagher Stadium is a football stadium built for the National League club Maidstone United.
-The stadium opened in 2012 when the club hosted Brighton & Hove Albion in a friendly.
+Gallagher Stadium is a football stadium in Maidstone, Kent, England, which has been the home of Maidstone United Football Club since its opening in 2012, when the club hosted Brighton & Hove Albion in a friendly.
+The stadium has a capacity of 4,200, of which 792 are seated.

 The stadium

 3G artificial pitch

 Rather than the traditional choice of grass, Maidstone were the first English team to build a stadium with third generation artificial turf.
 The reasons for going with the synthetic turf were threefold, the first being to eliminate match postponements caused by waterlogging and freezing conditions, the second so that the pitch can be hired out, bringing in vital funds (around £120,000 to £150,000 profit per year), and thirdly so that the stadium can be a hub for all the club’s fans.
 The pitch currently hosts the home matches of the club's first team, academy (under 18s), under 16s-13s and under 7s-8s.
 It is also used for training among a large number of the club's teams, and in addition is hired out to other organisations for wider community use.

 A downside of the 3G pitch is that so far the club has only gained permission to use the pitch in the Football Conference (Conference National / North & South) downwards.
 As a result of this, promotion to The Football League will not be possible until permission is granted from the league or the 3G turf is replaced with grass.
-In a bid to overcome these hurdles, Maidstone United head up a group of professional clubs looking to promote the merits of 3G surfaces called '3G4US'.
+In a bid to overcome these hurdles, Maidstone United lead a group of professional clubs looking to promote the merits of 3G surfaces called '3G4US'.

 However, as of the 2014–2015 competition, the FA allowed the use of 3G artificial pitches in every round of the FA Cup.

 The introduction of 3G pitches in the FA Cup meant that Maidstone were able to host Stevenage FC in a First Round FA Cup Replay in front of the BT Sport cameras, a game which they went on to win 2-1 and progress to the second round.

 In the summer of 2016, the club relaid the pitch ahead of the inaugural campaign in non-league's top flight, the National League.